OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Overview

--- TODO: write Introduction --

-* move text from generic description to this section
-* describe hashes vs key-derivation-function
-*
-* Key Derivation Functions (KDFs): normal hashes are optimized for speed, e.g., optimized to verify large media in short time.
+Normal hashes are optimized for speed, e.g., optimized to verify large media in short time.
 For password storage this property is not desirable as it implies that an attacker can crack retrieved password hashes (using rainbow tables or through brute-force attacks) in a short time.
+For example, when the insecure MD5 hash has been used, an attacker with access to eight high-level graphics cards can test 200.3 Giga-Hashes per Second<sup>[1]</sup>.

 A solution this are Key-Derivation Functions (KDFs) that have a configurable calculation time.
 While this imposes a larger performance overhead this is neglectable during normal operation but prevents brute-force attacks.
+Recently developed key derivation functions such as Argon2 or scrypt have been hardened against GPU-based password cracking.

 #### Static Analysis